iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 Manual counting can be prone to human errors; typically, runner-up leaders request multiple recounts to validate the results.
 Automated counting simplifies the recounting process, and well-trained machine learning algorithms can offer greater accuracy in counting compared to humans.

+Vote counting is a simpler model, akin to handwriting number recognition, so machine learning can achieve a high level of accuracy as demonstrated.
+It also provides probabilities, indicating when the machine learning is unsure of labeling by giving a low probability.
+In such cases, human intervention can be involved.

 As for the ballot paper design, using thicker paper without folds and placing it directly into the ballot box simplifies the scanning process.

 Placing the unfolded ballot directly into the ballot box aids in feeding it into the scanner without requiring manual effort to open the ballot paper.